Skip to main content

 After making your selections, click Next.

-You might see some problem anayzer suggested fixes if you are missing any dependencies.
-Add the missing components to the deployment and go to Pre-deployment summary.
+You might see some problem analyzer suggested fixes if you are missing any dependencies.
+Add the missing components to the deployment and go to the Pre-deployment Summary.

 Gearset will display a summary of the deployment package.
 Review it thoroughly to confirm all desired components are included and click Validate deployment.

 If the validation process is successful, Click Deploy.
-Gearset will then begin the deployment process and deploy the Data Kits and their dependencies to your target.
+Gearset will then begin the deployment process deploying the Data Kits and their dependencies to your target.

 Did this answer your question?